Faking the Fakes Part 1 – Concept of Fake Profile

 For many such purposes, innumerable fake profiles are created on different platforms of social media and they spread all over cyberspace.
-Thus, in this series of “Faking the fakes” we are going to explore various aspects of the fakers in virtual world.
+Thus, in this series of “Faking the fakes,” we are going to explore various aspects of the fakers in the virtual world.

 What exactly is a fake profile?

 Usually, fake profiles are set up as a bit of fun and the imposter does not consider the consequences.
 However, some fake profiles are created to cause deliberate harm or to upset the other person, sometimes to tarnish somebody‘s image.

 How and why fake profiles contribute to the dark side of social networking?

 New research has shed some light on the growing black market dealing in buying and selling fake social media followers and just what impact it will have on social media.
 This is being done to enhance advertising revenue.

 It is very easy to buy fake followers.
 A recent study by Barracuda Labs found 20 sellers of fake accounts on eBay alone.
 The research also found that 58 of the top 100 Google search results for “buy Twitter followers” sold fake followers.
 40 percent of these fake followers were set up in the past six months.
 On average, the cost is surprisingly reasonable.
 Spending around $18 guarantees you, 1,000 followers.

 Not long ago, Facebook announced that 83 million of its accounts were fakes.
 And who can forget the surprise increase in the number of people following Mitt Romney on Twitter?

 What research about fake profiles say?